 What is idle time?

 That being said, no business can run at 100% efficiency.
 Some level of idle time is inevitable.
-The goal of every manager should only be to minimize idle time, not to eliminate it.
+The goal of every manager should be to minimize idle time, not to eliminate it.
 Eliminating idle time is close to impossible and might only be considered for closed, highly-automated systems.

-In the context of abnormal idle time, the machine is capable of performing its intended function but for a certain reason, it doesn’t.
+In the context of idle time, the machine is capable of performing its intended function but for a certain reason, it doesn’t.
 There are many possible causes of machine idle time like:

-- no input raw material
+- No input raw material

-- waiting for another machine to finish its job
+- Waiting for another machine to finish its job

-- different workflow and process inefficiencies
+- Different workflow and process inefficiencies

-- power outages or similar technical problems that are not related to the machine itself
+- Power outages or similar technical problems that are not related to the machine itself

 - Scheduled maintenance: This is when you schedule planned downtime to perform preventive maintenance on an asset.
 This is sometimes referred to as normal idle time because scheduled maintenance is something that needs to be performed to keep the machines in good condition.